asaikali/tanzu-spring-cloud-gateway/README.md

    that you can do with spring cloud gateway that we will discuss in the rest of the workshop this is just the start.

-## Delete kind cluster
+## Delete spring cloud gateway

-1. execute the command `kind delete clusters scgw`
+1. delete the demo gateway `kubectl delete -f demo`
+2. Uninstall the operator `helm uninstall spring-cloud-gateway -n spring-cloud-gateway`

 ## Resources